 A good practice you should follow is organizing a yearly spring-cleaning for the cluttered areas around your house.
 As you do this, follow the “three basket rule” – place three baskets in the room, with labels “Keep”, “Throw away” and “Donate”.

 Go through all the items once a year and separate as many as you can in these three categories.
 If you can make this a regular practice, you will notice how your home clutter will just get smaller with each year.
+Here are some other tips from sustainability experts on how to reduce, reuse and recycle.

 Reduce Food And Paper Waste